Convertible glove knitting pattern updated for the 21st century!

 … take pleasure in the envy of others when using innovative gadgets in public?

 So do I!
 We want it all, all the time: the warmth of our favorite sock yarn on our hands, perfectly fitting our unique measurements, as well as instant access to our favorite technology, without sacrificing style.
-The Sliders Gloves knitting pattern will challenge your skills just enough to be interesting, yet easily yield you a pair of gloves that empower you to be ready for anything life throws your way.
+The Sliders Gloves knitting pattern will challenge your skills just enough to be interesting, yet empower you to be ready for anything life throws your way.

 Here are the particulars:

-- The pattern is in pdf format, so it can easily work in your Knitter’s Companion or Goodreads app as well as on your computer or mobile device.
+- The pattern is in pdf format, so it can easily work in your favorite knitting app as well as on your computer or mobile device.

 - Knitters who have never attempted gloves before will find detailed instructions on basic glove construction, as well as clear photos and links to video tutorials.

-- Experienced glove knitters can substitute their preferred methods, add their own flair with a stitch pattern on the backs of the hands, and skip right to the juicy bits—I take you through each of the steps to make the magic happen.
+- Experienced glove knitters can substitute their preferred methods, add their own flair with a stitch pattern on the backs of the hands, and skip right to the juicy bits.

 You may be thinking: